 As I have never slept in a church before, (have you?) it was such an amazing and unique experience.

 My sister and I shared a room, double bed, 2 chairs and a beautiful stained glass window (which was the eye-catcher of our room).

 We checked in and went for a walk in Mechelen.
 Since my mother and father have been in Mechelen before they guided us and led us to a very cosy café ‘De Gouden Vis’.

-We had a few drinks, admired the interiour and above all had a laugh at the group of young men who were very loud but very, very drunk (one fell of his chair and one lost his pants, I don’t know what they had to drink but it was awesome).
+We had a few drinks, admired the interior and above all had a laugh at the group of young men who were very loud but very, very drunk (one fell of his chair and one lost his pants, I don’t know what they had to drink but they were entertaining to watch).